thatjsprof/git_principles/README.md

 1. Forking the repo from your github dashboard
 2. Cloning the repo from your github dashboard or running the command below from the folder:
 > git clone <repository-path\>

+To add a single file use
+> git add <file-name\>
+To add files recursively use
+> git add .